ModischFabrications/CutSolver/README.md

 *This is a backend, see [CutSolverFrontend](https://github.com/ModischFabrications/CutSolverFrontend) for a human usable version.*

-The easiest (and advised) way to deploy this is by using Docker and pulling an up-to-date image.
+Feel free to run manually, but the easiest (and advised) way to deploy this is by using Docker and pulling an up-to-date image.

 Send POST-Requests to `[localhost]/solve` to get your results, see `/docs` for further information.

-Solver `bruteforce` guarantees the ideal solution, but is very expensive and works only for <13 entries. `FFD` is a lot faster and works for larger sets, but won't guarantee perfect results.
+### Docker

+You don't need to check out this repository and build your own image, I am pushing prebuild ones to Docker Hub.
+Download and start this container by using the provided docker-compose file or with `docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`.

+Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly.
+It's not like I know what I'm doing, expect a learning curve.

+Both `linux/amd64` and `linux/arm/v7` are currently supported, more will be build whenever I get around to it, message me if you need another architecture.

-### Performance
+## Performance

 If it can run Docker it will probably be able to run CutSolver.
 1 vCPU with 500MB RAM should be fine for small workloads.